 Using data collected by Bert Vaux from the University of Cambridge Dr. Katz created interactive dialect maps, one which shows fours different ways Americans pronounce pecans: “pi-KAHN”, “PEE-can”, and “PEE-kahn” and “Other”.

-Looking at the pecan pronunciation map above, you can pee-KAHN is the choice of a majority of Americans’ pronunciation of the word; however, there are parts of Texas, Oklahoma, Louisiana and Mississippi where pik-AHN is the preferred pronunciation while those living in Wisconsin, Michigan and most of the northeastern part of the U.S. continuing down the Atlantic coast prefer PEE-can.
+Using the pecan pronunciation map above, you can see that pee-KAHN is the choice of a majority of Americans’ pronunciation of the word; however, there are parts of Texas, Oklahoma, Louisiana and Mississippi where pik-AHN is the preferred pronunciation while those living in Wisconsin, Michigan and most of the northeastern part of the U.S. continuing down the Atlantic coast prefer PEE-can.

 Additionally, like the “to-may-to” / “to-mah-to” of the early 20th century, the differences in the way we pronounce pecan are not only about where we live, but it is also used as a way to try to identify class difference.
 To this day, there are Americans who think PEE-can is not as refined or upper-crust as pee-KAHN with its broader a sound.
 This can be seen in cinema and theater of the early to mid-1900s where the longer a pronunciation in DAH-ling (darling), among other words, is quite prominent.